How to grow a yucca plant

 How to plant yucca

-Place your yucca plant in soil-based compost, with some added horticultural sand or grit added for good drainage.
+Place your yucca plant in soil-based compost, with some horticultural sand or grit added for good drainage.
 Repot every two or three years.
 Use a sturdy pot to avoid the plant becoming top heavy and toppling over as it grows.

 Yucca plant care

 You’re more likely to kill a yucca plant by watering it too much than too little.
-Water when the top few centimetres of compost have dried out but don’t worry if the soil dries out completely from time to time – yuccas are tolerant of drought.
+Water when the top few centimetres of compost have dried out, but don’t worry if the soil dries out completely from time to time – yuccas are tolerant of drought.
 Allow any excess water to drain away.
 Water more sparingly in winter.

 Feed every couple of months with half-strength liquid fertiliser from spring to autumn.
-Yuccas don’t need high humidity so you won't need to mist it.
+Yuccas don’t require high humidity so you won't need to mist it.
 Wipe the leaves occasionally to keep the leaves free of dust.

 How to propagate yucca

 The easiest way to propagate a yucca plant is from the offsets (pups) at the base of the trunk.
 You could do this when you repot the plant in spring.
 Simply cut off an offset using a sharp knife.
-Allow the wound to dry out for a few days, then plant the new plant into a new pot and water well.
+Allow the wound to dry out for a few days, then transfer the new plant into a new pot and water well.
 Keep in a warm spot.

 You can also propagate yuccas from 20cm stem cuttings in spring, in a similar way to dracaenas.
+See the link below for more information.

 You can also grow yuccas from seed.